Pregnancy Uncut-logo

 Description:

-Pregnancy Uncut is dedicated to exploring the often hidden, untold and traumatic stories of pregnancies that have not gone to plan.
+Pregnancy Uncut is dedicated to exploring the often hidden, untold and traumatic stories of pregnancies and births that have not gone to plan.
 Hosted by doctors working in Women's Health, Alex Umbers and Kara Thompson, Pregnancy Uncut provides a soft place for hard conversations on topics society has historically considered taboo.
 Each episode uncovers a unique story through the lens of a courageous guest with first hand experience in complications such as infertility, miscarriage, stillbirth, obstetric emergencies, birth trauma, perinatal mental health, and baby loss at any stage.
 The show provides a unique insight into the human experience, as well as health care professionals providing context to the pregnancy complications.
 Pregnancy Uncut aims to help raise awareness, create a language and hope, as well as a support network for people who have experienced or know someone affected by pregnancy and it's related complications.

 Language: